 - obeying your instructions whilst you have capacity; and

-- not making gifts or providing benefits to themselves or someone else unless specifically authorised by your power of attorney.
+- not making gifts or providing benefits to themselves or others unless specifically authorised by your Power of Attorney.

-- give gifts (which must be reasonable given the amount of your assets) such as are given seasonally or occasionally to close friends or relatives, and to
+- give gifts (which must be reasonable given the amount of your assets) seasonally or occasionally to close friends or relatives, or

-- make donations of a nature that you would normally make; or
+- make donations that you would normally make; or

-- give benefits to your attorney, or other persons, for reasonable living and medical expenses.
+- give themselves or others benefits for reasonable living and medical expenses.

 Your attorney may not make decisions about your personal affairs, which is the responsibility of an enduring guardian.